 High blood pressure is a global epidemic.
 High blood pressure contributes to heart disease, heart failure, kidney failure, and disability.
-High blood pressure mainly affects populations of low and middle-income areas.
 This is a complete manual to high blood pressure and the remedies.

 To control or lower high blood pressure, your doctor may recommend that you adopt heart-healthy lifestyle changes, such as heart-healthy eating patterns like the DASH eating plan, alone or with medicines.

 Controlling or lowering blood pressure can also help prevent or delay high blood pressure complications, such as chronic kidney disease, heart attack, heart failure, stroke, and possibly vascular dementia.

 Blood pressure is measured using two numbers.
 The first number, called systolic blood pressure, measures the pressure in your blood vessels when your heartbeats.
 The second number, called diastolic blood pressure, measures the pressure in your blood vessels when your heart rests between beats.

 If the measurement reads 120 systolic and 80 diastolic, you would say “120 over 80” or write “120/80 mmHg.”

 The chart below shows normal, at-risk, and high blood pressure levels.
 A blood pressure of less than 120/80 mmHg is normal.
 A blood pressure of 140/90 mmHg or more is too high.
 People with levels between 120/80 and 140/90 have a condition called prehypertension, which means they are at high risk for high blood pressure.

 Heart disease accounts for almost 17 million deaths each year worldwide.
 High blood pressure or hypertension accounts for almost 10 million deaths a year worldwide.